CYBERSECURE CODER (CSC) Training Course

 - Learn about web vulnerabilities beyond the OWASP Top Ten and know how to avoid them

-- Understand security concepts of web services
+- Understand the security concepts of web services

 - Learn to use various security features of the Java development environment

-- Understand security solutions in Java EE
+- Understand the security solutions of Java EE

 - Learn about typical coding mistakes and how to avoid them

-- Gain information about recent vulnerabilities in the Java framework
+- Get information about some recent vulnerabilities in the Java framework

-- Acquire practical knowledge in using security testing tools
+- Gain practical knowledge in using security testing tools

 Audience